-Here’s my list of ten best places to visit in Zimbabwe.
-Do you know what strikes me about this list?
+Here’s our list of ten best places to visit in Zimbabwe.
+Do you know what is striking about this list?
 The landscapes are all so varied.
 From the rainforest at Victoria Falls, to the rocky vistas at Matobo National Park, to the misty hills of Nyanga, one thing is for sure: there’s too much to see in just one holiday.

 1. Victoria Falls

-The largest waterfall in the world (when accounting for both width and height) should clearly be at the top of everyone’s travel bucket list.
+The largest waterfall in the world (accounting for both width and height) should clearly be at the top of everyone’s travel bucket list.
 There is no substitute for seeing this thundering, frothing, life-affirming natural wonder in person.
 Victoria Falls is on the border of the two countries of Zambia and Zimbabwe, but 90% of the viewing points are in Zimbabwe (just sayin’).
-While you’re there, the town of Victoria Falls (which is, yes, in Zimbabwe) has so much to do that you should stay here at least three days to enjoy it fully.
+The town also called Victoria Falls (in Zimbabwe) has so much to do that you should stay here at least three days to enjoy it fully.
 There’s white-water rafting, bungee jumping, Big Five safaris, helicopter rides, river cruises, local village visits, steam trains and so much more, set in exceptionally beautiful surrounds.
-Read my Victoria Falls travel guide.
+Read our Victoria Falls travel guide for more.

 2. Lake Kariba